the-peon-project/peon/documentation/manual/docs/development/games/index.md

 ### Settings File

-The settings file is required for all recipies (when being used by PEON) as it provides the relevant directive to PEON, in order to handle the container appropriately.
+:warning: The `settings.json` file is required for all recipies (when being used by PEON) as it provides the relevant directive to PEON, in order to handle the container appropriately.

 #### metadata